mosip/documentation/docs/Pre-Registration.md

 # Logical View

-Below is the diagram for on the logical architecture of Pre-registration,
+Below is the diagram depicts the logical architecture of Pre-registration,

 ![](_images/pre_registration/pre_registration-logic_architecture_diagram.png)